kynetiv/php_pdo_sqlcipher/examples/BUILD.md

 *Note: thread safety has not been tested, only non-thread-safe. `--enable-cli` is to bypass some issues, not really needed other than to get the build to run.

-The above command should show some table output and take notice that you see pdo_sqlcipher listed as `shared`, meaning to be build as a dll.
+The above command should show some table output and take notice that you see `pdo_sqlcipher` listed as `shared`, meaning to be built as a dll.

 ```sh
 Enabled extensions: